why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/power.md

 3. Add a `swap` partition with a size equal to your current RAM + 1 GB, making sure to format it as `swap`
 4. Confirm to apply the changes.

-Whichever method was used, by now Yast2 should have edited your `/etc/fstab` to reference the freshly create swap partition, which means that conditions (Swap exists) and (Swap referenced) above should be met.
+Whichever method was used, by now YaST2 should have edited your `/etc/fstab` to reference the freshly created swap partition, which means that the conditions (Swap exists) and (Swap referenced) above should be met.
 You can double check that this is the case with

 ```
 $ blkid | grep "swap"
 ```

 This command should return a line referencing various identifiers for your swap partition.
-You can compare the UUID visible from this context with the UUID lised in _Yast2_ for good measure (see step 2 above).
+You can compare the UUID visible from this context with the UUID listed in _YaST2_ for good measure (see step 2 above).
 If you have created the swap space during installation, don't forget to search for the UUID and the `/dev/sda<number>` identifiers referencing the partition you are resuming to.

-Finally, to fulfill condition (Resume referenced), in _Yast2_:
+Finally, to fulfill condition (Resume referenced), in _YaST2_:

 1. Click on, or search and then open, the _Bootloader_ module.
 2. Switch to the __Kernel Parameters__ tab.